Glucocorticoids Are Steroid Hormones That Control Cellular Responses

 Cardiovascular System

 Glucocorticoids influence cardiovascular function by modulating blood pressure, vascular tone, and cardiac output.
-They can increase blood pressure by enhancing the sensitivity of blood vessels to vasoconstrictors such as norepinephrine.
+Consider this: they can increase blood pressure by enhancing the sensitivity of blood vessels to vasoconstrictors such as norepinephrine.
 Glucocorticoids also affect electrolyte balance, promoting sodium retention and potassium excretion, which can contribute to elevated blood pressure.

 Central Nervous System